-Each kidney in the human body consists of about 1 million nephrons that are basically “filtering” units.
-Every nephron features a glomerulus which consists of a cluster of tiny blood vessels.
+Each kidney in the human body consists of about 1 million nephrons, which are basically “filtering” units.
+Every nephron features a glomerulus, a cluster of tiny blood vessels.
 Inside a kidney, toxins in the blood may be removed through the glomerulus structure.
-High blood sugar often makes the blood vessels thicken and become damaged, triggering the Kidney Failure process.
+High blood sugar often thickens and damages the blood vessels, triggering the Kidney Failure process.

 Warning Signs of Kidney Disease

-Kidney Failure tends to disproportionately affect patients with other underlying medical conditions such as cardiovascular disease, Polycystic Kidney Disease, polyneuropathy, pancreatitis, or Diabetes Mellitus.
-Doctors believe that sustained uncontrolled high blood sugar (and also high blood pressure) is the main cause of kidney failure for most people.
-Not all Diabetic patients have to suffer from eventual failure requiring a transplant or require emergency reversal of kidney disease with stem cells.
-The Kidneys have the function of eliminating excess fluids from the blood through our urine.
+Kidney Failure tends to disproportionately affect patients with other underlying medical conditions such as cardiovascular disease, Polycystic Kidney Disease, polyneuropathy, pancreatitis, or Type 2 Diabetes Mellitus.
+Doctors believe that sustained uncontrolled high blood sugar (and also high blood pressure) is the leading cause of kidney failure for most people.
+Not all diabetic patients have to suffer from eventual failure requiring a transplant or emergency reversal of kidney disease with stem cells.
+The kidneys function by eliminating excess fluids from the blood through our urine.
 When kidneys start to fail, this function gets disrupted.
 More fluids start collecting in the body.
 Then, the swelling begins.
-Patients often report having swollen eyes as well as swollen legs after some time the entire body might swell up.
+Patients often report having swollen eyes and legs.
+After some time, the entire body might swell up.

 Protein in Urine (Proteinuria)